gitaarik/lit-state/README.md

 We use [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) objects to detect whenever a `stateVar` is get or set.
-During the render of a `LitStateElement`, there is a recorder active that records which `stateVar`s are accessed.
+During the render of a `LitStateElement`, there is a recorder active that records any `stateVar` that is accessed.
 Then the element observes those variables and rerenders itself whenever one of them changes.
-The next rerender again records which `stateVar`s are being used and observes them.
+The next render again records which `stateVar`s are being used and observes them.